 Jawun began sending secondees to the Central Coast in March 2012.

 The Central Coast region is bounded by the Hawkesbury River in the south, the Watagan Mountains in the west and the southern end of Lake Macquarie in the north and is aligned to the boundaries of the Darkinjung Local Aboriginal Land Council.
 The region is a network of towns that have been linked in recent years by expanding suburban development.

 - 327, 739 people live on the Central Coast, of which 12,487 (4%) identified as Indigenous

 - 80% of Indigenous 20–24 year olds complete Year 12 or equivalent compared to 87% for the non-Indigenous population

-- 52% of the Indigenous workforce-age population are employed compared to 69% for the non-Indigenous population
+- 50% of the Indigenous workforce-age population are employed full time compared to 56% for the non-Indigenous population